Hamilton School District: Elementary schools

 The four elementary schools focus on the basic skills of reading, writing, mathematics, science and social studies.
 Each school has a full-time reading-writing specialist and library-media specialist.
 Specialists also provide instruction in art, music and physical education.
 Guidance counselors offer a developmental guidance program.
 The Hamilton School District has four elementary schools that serve students from kindergarten through fourth grade.

 Intermediate School

 Silver Spring Intermediate School is a newly added addition to the growing Hamilton School District that now holds grades 5 and 6, with elementary schools serving students in 5K - grade 4.
 It was formally dedicated in a public ceremony on Aug.
 26, 2019, on the school's grounds.

 Middle school

-A true middle-level education philosophy exists at Templeton Middle School.
 It was named for two consecutive years as a “middle school of excellence” by the state Wisconsin Department of Public Instruction and the Association of Wisconsin School Administrators.
 Templeton uses a house system, which groups students with a core team of academic teachers who collaboratively plan instruction, teach and meet student needs.
 The structure promotes interdisciplinary instruction, integrated units, team teaching, positive student-teacher relationships and flexible scheduling.
-The school was also the subject of a diss track by Lil Beeter, which was his first song.